immcantation/tigger/docs/topics/getPopularMutationCount.md

 germline_db
 :   A named list of IMGT-gapped germline sequences.

+v_call
+:   name of the column in `data` with V allele calls.
+Default is V_CALL.

+seq
+:   name of the column in `data` with the aligned, IMGT-numbered, V(D)J nucleotide sequence.
+Default is SEQUENCE_IMG

 gene_min
 :   The portion of all unique sequences a gene must